Development of a Compton Imager Setup: Compton Event Reconstruction

 The results were obtained using four different coordinates of the \element{133}{Ba} source, as listed in observation Table~\ref{observation table}.
 We then use the back-projection algorithm and map each event to a ring on the sky as discussed in \S\ref{sec:evt_circles}.
 The final sky maps are created by adding all event rings from the selected 356~keV events.
 The source location corresponds to the high probability region resulting from this process (Figure~\ref{fig:skymaps}).
 We can see that in all four cases, our reconstructed position is consistent with the true source position (marked with a bold cross).
+We note that the collimator is 5~mm wide, and placed at distances ranging from 22~cm to 28~cm from the scatterer.
+Thus the source appears about 1\degr -- 1.3\degr\ in angular size as seen from the scatterer, which is about the thickness of the lines of the cross.

 Given the knowledge of the true source position, we can now evaluate the angular resolution of our setup.
 The best-fit position deviates from the true position due to various factors like the native angular resolution of the setup, geometric measurement uncertainties, and simplifying assumptions made in our analysis.
-We now evaluate the Angular Resolution Measure of our setup, and discuss some of the other limitations in \S\ref{subsec:limitations}.
+We now evaluate the Angular Resolution Measure (ARM) of our setup, and discuss some of the other limitations in \S\ref{subsec:limitations}.

-The angular resolution of a Compton camera is defined as the full width at half maximum (FWHM) of the Angular Resolution Measure (ARM) distribution \cite{kierans2022}.
+The angular resolution of a Compton camera is defined as the full width at half maximum (FWHM) of the ARM distribution \citep{kierans2022}.
 For each Compton pair, we can calculate the Compton scatter angle $\psi$ in two ways.
 The geometric Compton scatter angle $\psi^{geo}$ is calculated from the actual positions of the source, scattering pixel, and absorbing pixel (Figure~\ref{fig:compton_imaging_working}) as a dot product of the initial photon direction $\overline{g_0}$ and the measured scattered gamma-ray direction {$\overline{g_1}$}.
-The kinematic Compton scatter angle ($\psi^{kin}$) is determined from the measured energy deposits using equation \ref{eq:scat_angle}, and gives us a ring on the sky.
+The kinematic Compton scatter angle ($\psi^{kin}$) is determined from the measured energy deposits using Equation~\ref{eq:scat_angle}, and gives us a ring on the sky.
 The ARM for each event is defined as the minimum distance between the ring and the geometrically calculated source direction (Figure~\ref{fig:compton_imaging_working}, lower right):

 The histogram of $\Delta\psi_{\text{ARM}}$ values is shown in Figure~\ref{fig:arm_plots} for our four experiments.
 For an ideal detector, we expect a sharp peak at $\Delta\psi_{\text{ARM}}=0$, with a very narrow width.
 In practice, we expect to see a distribution centered close to zero.
 The FWHM of this distribution is the angular resolution of the Compton Imager.
 We see that our setup has a direction--dependent energy resolution, ranging from $\sim 16\degr$ to $\sim 30\degr$.